 The ESLA double brake works by pressing down your foot.
 This causes the brake to dig into the snow, thus slowing your sled.
 The brake is spring loaded and easy to use.
 Brakes are more effective than crampons when it comes to stopping quickly.
 Especially on hills.
 Crampons do the job well but both are recommended if you will be riding anything steeper than tiny rolling hills.

 When children are operating their own kicksled on a trail they should always wear a helmet.
-It is a great idea for little passengers too.
+It is a great idea for little passengers too, especially if there is a dog in the mix.
 While it’s awesome to use your kicksled solely as a snow stroller and walk, it’s more fun to get adventurous.
-But like other winter sports, higher speeds and hills require a helmet.
+But just like other winter sports, higher speeds and hills require a helmet.

 Other items to consider: